clearwater-trust/beautiful-jekyll/_posts/2018-07-03-sell-your-home-for-bitcoin.md

 ---
 How to sell your home for **bitcoin** or **monero**.

-- I Want to Sell Everything For crypto
-- I Want to Sell my home for crypto
-- I Want to Sell my car for crypto
-- I Want to Sell my everything for crypto

 **Considerations for selling your property for crypto.**
-Tax payments
+- Tax payments
-Title comapny payouts
+- Title comapny payouts
-Just like cash
+- Just like cash
-All oustanding liens and loans will be paid in cash.
+- All oustanding liens and loans will be paid in cash.

 **Assuming you own the home outright.**
 All sales tax will be paid in cash.
 Do you need a broker or a neautral third-party for your home sale in crypto?
 [Clearwater-Trust.com](https://clearwater-trust.com)